Cactoidal/Time-Crystal/godot/README.md

 Another interesting benefit: it's possible to append additional secret information that has been put there by the player.

 In addition to providing the password, for example, the player could secretly choose some items from their inventory.
-This information could be encrypted and sent along with the user's on-chain inventory, for the oracle to validate.
+This information could be encrypted and sent along with the user's on-chain inventory for the oracle to validate.
 If the check passes, the oracle will append the chosen items to the randomly dealt cards before hashing.

 This could translate into a PvP game where a player has some randomly dealt secret cards, a random secret objective, and some secret items they've hand-picked to help them out.